Gelada: Social structure

-Geladas live in a complex multilevel society similar to that of the hamadryas baboon.
-The smallest and most basic groups are the reproductive units, which are made up of one to twelve females, their young and one to four males, and the all-male units, which are made up of two to fifteen males.
+Geladas live in a complex, multilevel society similar to that of the hamadryas baboon.
+The smallest and most basic groups are the reproductive units, which include up to 12 females, their young, and one to four males, and the all-male units, which are made up of 2–15 males.
 The next level of gelada societies are the bands, which are made up of two to 27 reproductive units and several all-male units.
-Herds consist of up to 60 reproductive units that are sometimes from different bands and last for short periods of time.
+Herds consist of up to 60 reproductive units that are sometimes from different bands and last for short times.
 Communities are made of one to four bands whose home ranges overlap extensively.
-A gelada typically lives to around only 15 years.
+A gelada typically lives around 15 years.

 Within the reproductive units, the females tend to be closely related and have strong social bonds.
 Reproductive units split if they become too large.
-While females have strong social bonds in the group, a female will only interact with at most three other members of her unit.
+While females have strong social bonds in the group, a female only interacts with at most three other members of her unit.
 Grooming and other social interactions among females usually occur between pairs.
 Females in a reproductive unit exist in a hierarchy, with higher-ranking females having more reproductive success and more offspring than lower-ranking females.
 Closely related females tend to have a similar hierarchical status.
 Females generally stay in their natal units for life; cases of females leaving are rare.
 Aggression within a reproduction unit, which is rare, is usually just between the females.
-Aggression is more frequent between members of different reproductive units and is usually started by females, but males and females from both sides will join and engage if the conflict escalates.
+Aggression is more frequent between members of different reproductive units and is usually started by females, but males and females from both sides can join and engage if the conflict escalates.